Cord factor: Biological function

 The function of cord factor is highly dependent on what environment it is located, and therefore its conformation.
 This is evident as cord factor is harmful when injected with an oil solution, but not when it is with a saline solution, even in very large amounts.
 Cord factor protects M. tuberculosis from the defenses of the host.
 Specifically, cord factor on the surface of M. tuberculosis cells prevents fusion between phagosomal vesicles containing the M. tuberculosis cells and the lysosomes that would destroy them.
 The individual components of cord factor, the trehalose sugars and mycolic acid residues, are not able to demonstrate this activity; the cord factor molecules must be fully intact.
 Esterase activity that targets cord factor results in the lysis of M. tuberculosis cells.
 However, the M. tuberculosis cells must still be alive to prevent this fusion; heat-killed cells with cord factor are unable to prevent being digested.
 This suggests an additional molecule from M. tuberculosis is required.
 Regardless, cord factor's ability to prevent fusion is related to an increased hydration force or through steric hindrance.
 Cord factor remains on the surface of M. tuberculosis cells until it associates with a lipid droplet, where it forms a monolayer.
 Then, as cord factor is in a monolayer configuration, it has a different function; it becomes fatal or harmful to the host organism.
 Macrophages can die when in contact with monolayers of cord factor, but not when cord factor is in other configurations.
 As the monolayer surface area of cord factor increases, so does its toxicity.
 The length of the carbon chain on cord factor has also shown to affect toxicity; a longer chain shows higher toxicity.
 Furthermore, fibrinogen has shown to adsorb to monolayers of cord factor and act as a cofactor for its biological effects.

+Cord factor isolated from species of Nocardia has been shown to cause cachexia in mice.
+Severe muscle wasting occurred within 48 hours of the toxin being administered.